oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/cleanup/cleanup.md

 * An Oracle Free Tier, Paid or LiveLabs Cloud Account

-## Task 1: Remove Container Instances components
+## Task 1: Remove Container Instance Components

 1. Return to the OCI Cloud Shell.